tewhey-lab/MPRASuite/MPRAmatch/README.md

 <br>

-**Note:** If sequencing for read1 and read2 produces multiple files for both (e.g., multiple lanes or split between plates), ensure that paired files are in the same order between both fastqs when concatenating them into a single read1 file and read2 file (i.e., read1 followed by read2 for the same sample).
-Failure to maintain the correct order will cause FLASH2 to malfunction and therefore will affect the latter steps.
+**Note:** If sequencing for read1 and read2 produces multiple files for both, (e.g., multiple lanes or split between plates), ensure that forward and reverse sequencing files for a given lane are listed together with forward files listed first:

 ```